Rangi42/polishedcrystal/README.md

    * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
    * Growth raises Attack and Special Attack, by two stages in sunlight
    * Hidden Power is always 70 power
+   * Double-Edge and Flare Blitz do 33% recoil damage
+   * Twineedle checks for poison after each hit
    * Sandstorm does 1/16 damage per turn
+   * Substitute blocks Transform, Swagger, and trapping moves; does not block draining moves; and prevents gaining money from Pay Day
+   * Protect works from behind a Substitute
+   * Struggle does 25% of max HP recoil damage
+   * Sleep lasts 1-3 turns, not 1-7
+   * 20% chance to defrost each turn, not 10%
    * Disable lasts for 4 turns
    * Waterfall has a 20% flinch chance
+   * X Accuracy boosts accuracy, it does not ignore accuracy checks entirely
    * Leppa Berry (formerly MysteryBerry) restores 10 PP, not 5
+   * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP
+   * Paralyze and Freeze animations play each turn

 * Fixed bugs:
    * Dragon Fang boosts Dragon-type moves, not Dragon Scale